varasys/paczfs/README.md

 The default ArchLinux zfs installation tries to use the "root=ZFS=pool/dataset" method, but in the "install-grub" section of the script we use `sed` to change this to the "zfs=bootfs" method.
 The reason is because we want to be able to use the zpool "bootfs" property to select a root filesystem (instead of having to edit grub configuration files).
 This is probably something that would be better configured in grub, but we don't really understand grub, and it looks too complicated to make the investment because we think there is a way to eliminate grub from the boot process and be able to dynamically (and with some level of intelligence) select from all available root filesystem datasets.

 The only problem with the "zfs=bootfs" method is that the default initramfs zfs scripts performs  a check to make sure the /etc/fstab on the initramfs contains an entry for each dataset with the "mountpoint" property set to "legacy" before mounting it.
-Although this is a reasonable check, for our use case it is not appropriate.
-There is a `sed` command in the "prepare-initramfs" section of the `paczfs` script which modifies the zfs initialization script to short circuit this check (so you won't need to update the initramfs /etc/initfs for each dataset that you want to be able to boot into).
+Although this is a reasonable check (and conforms to the idea that all "legacy" mounts are meant to be included in an /etc/fstab file), unfortunately, for our use case it is not appropriate.
+There is a `sed` command in the "prepare-initramfs" section of the `paczfs` script which modifies the zfs initialization script to short circuit this check.
+This is so we don't need to add each potential root filesystem to the /boot/etc/fstab (we think this is where it would go) file (which is normally mounted read-only).

 Note that it is important for only one zpool to have the "bootfs" property set, because the default zfs initramfs script tries to mount the "bootfs" on the first pool detected that has one.

 If there is a problem mounting the root filesystem you will drop into a shell with some basic tools you can use to try and troubleshoot the problem (including the `zpool` and `zfs` programs).

+After getting more experience using zfs as a root filesystem, we expect to prepare a simplified (but very focused) zfs early boot hook script.
+Ultimately we believe that using the right combination of holds and a simple intelligent startup script we can achieve some pretty interesting results.

 # What is the Point (short answer)